poseidon-framework/poseidon-framework.github.io/trident.md

 - Package versions can be appended to package names, such as `*package-1.2.3*`, or `<package-1.2.3:group:individual>`.

 In the `--forgeFile` each line is treated as a separate forgeString, empty lines are ignored and `#`s start comments.
-So this is a valid forgeFile:
+So this is a valid example of a forgeFile:

 ```
 # Packages